-People can be born with a great voice, but no one is born with any natural talent to play an instrument.
-Learning to play an instrument is only a matter of how long and how often you practice.
-The more often you practice, the better you will get.
+No one is born with any natural talent to play an instrument.
+Learning to play an instrument is only a matter of how well and how often you practice.
+The more often you have a good practice session, the faster you will progress at playing your instrument.
 This becomes a positive feedback loop - the more you practice the better you will play and the better you play makes you want to practice even more!

-Aiming for 30 minutes a session and 4 sessions a week is a great way to start!
+Beginning players - Try for 30 minutes a session and 4 sessions a week

-Find a quite place to play where there won't be distractions
+Find a quiet place to play where there won't be distractions

 Try to practice in a quiet space where you can clearly hear how you are playing.
 That means don't have the TV, music, or the latest podcast on in the background.

 If you are reading music/tab, set your music stand to the side your fretting hand is on.
-This allows you to see your fretting hand AND your music at the same time without having to move your head.
+This allows you to see your fretting hand AND your music at the same time without having to move your head too much.
 This helps keep you from losing your place in the music.

 Before you begin stretch fingers, hands, neck, shoulders, and back